kristinemlarson/gnssrefl/docs/pages/docker_cl_instructions.md

 Useful tool to use is [Docker Desktop](https://www.docker.com/products/docker-desktop)

 ## Run gnssrefl Docker

+Reminder: If you want to process EarthScope data, you will need to create [an EarthScope profile.](https://data.unavco.org/user/profile/info)

 change directory into the local directory that you wish to keep your processed results